iluvswe/iluvswe.github.io/README.md

 # MODULE 1 PROJECT: ROLL THE DICE GAME BY LANA

-direct link to game: https://iluvswe.github.io
+direct link to my game: https://iluvswe.github.io

 RULES OF THE GAME:
 1. Player (You) gets to go first, before Dealer.
 Click "Roll The Dice" to begin the game.